GaetanRoger/street-art-finder/README.md

 - [ ] Get geolocation from picture metadata when creating a piece
 - [ ] Ask for geolocation only when needed
 - [ ] Make the app core functionalities work offline (dashboard progression)
+- [ ] Make a nicer "Javascript is required" screen